ryanseys/awesome-clock/README.md

 4. Run `./waf configure build` to build
 5. Run `python -m SimpleHTTPServer 8000` to serve folder locally.
 6. Open the {{ computer IP }}:8000 on your phone.
-7. Navigate to the awesomeclock.pbw and open to install on watch! :D
+7. Navigate to the awesome-clock.pbw and open to install on watch! :D
 8. Be (even more) awesome!

 ## Awesome Picture